calebj/calebj-cogs/README.md

   - **BIG SCARY WARNING:** greedy wildcards can match DOZENS OF MESSAGES!
 - `multi-join`: what string to join messages on (defaults to `\n`)
  - if you want to match subsequent messages without any gaps, set this to `""` (empty)
+- `multi-group`: if not 0, which matched group to delete
+  - NOTE: the join string is considered a part of the previous message.<br>For example, `foo(\nbar)` will match BOTH messages in the case of "foo" then "bar" with join `\n`.
 - `position`: controls which part of the message has to match (defaults to `anywhere`):
   - `start` : only looks at the beginning of the message (`re.match`)
   - `anywhere` : scans through the full message looking for a match (`re.search`)